 Q: What is my Teacher salary going to be?

-A: The Katy ISD Board of Trustees usually approves our salary schedule in June or July of each year.
-However, you can refer to the current year’s salary schedule for an estimate salary on the current teacher salary schedules.
+A: The Katy ISD Board of Trustees usually approves our salary schedule during the summer of each year.
+However, you can refer to the current year's salary schedule to determine an estimate salary.

 Q: What are the contract days for the current school year?